JeranKilpack/iiot_simulation/README.md

 Activate the virtual environment:

-    On Windows:

 .\venv\Scripts\activate

-On Linux/macOS:

-    source venv/bin/activate
+You should now see (venv) in your command prompt, indicating that the virtual environment is active.

-3. Install the required packages
+3. Install Required Packages

-Install the necessary dependencies from the requirements.txt file:
+Install the necessary dependencies by running the following commands in your activated virtual environment:

-pip install -r requirements.txt

-If the requirements.txt is not provided, you can manually install the packages:

-pip install paho-mqtt
-pip install coapthon
-pip install opcua
-pip install matplotlib
+pip install pandas numpy paho-mqtt aiocoap asyncua matplotlib

 4. Run the Sensor Simulations

-To run the different sensor simulation scripts in separate terminals:
+To run the different sensor simulation scripts, open three separate command prompt windows and run the following commands in each:
 MQTT Sensor Simulation:

 python mqtt_sensor_simulation.py